 5. Add the drained chickpeas and broth, and bring to a boil.

-6. Add the rice, stir to mix, and bring back to a boil.
-Put the head of garlic previously removed on top in the center of the pan, place both lids of the cocotte , lower the heat to a minimum and cook for 20-25 minutes, depending on the quality and freshness of the rice, until it is done and has absorbed almost all the water.
+6. Add the rice, stir to mix, and bring to a boil again.
+Put the previously removed head of garlic on top in the center of the casserole, place both lids of the cocotte , reduce the heat to a minimum and cook for 20-25 minutes, depending on the quality and freshness of the rice, until it is done and has absorbed almost all the water.

-7. Serve immediately, squeezing the cooked garlic cloves over a large piece of bread to accompany the rice.
+7. Serve immediately, squeezing the cooked garlic cloves onto a good piece of bread to accompany the rice.

 Claudia Ferrer